-Plus St John, in the USVI, is a quaint and enjoyable vacation destination.
-It is a beautiful little mountain island that is mostly a U.S. National Park.
+You might still choose to visit the island and check out the St John snorkeling for yourself.
+It was a quaint and enjoyable vacation destination.
+It is a little mountain island that is mostly a U.S. National Park.
 There is really only one small town, two gas stations and a few grocery stores.
 There is not even an airport; you ferry over from St. Thomas.

 Watch our St John snorkeling video below to see what to expect.
+The footage in this video was taken in 2015, before the storms hit in 2017.
 We compiled clips from all over the island.

 While there are many boat tour options on St. John that can be lots of fun, you can access nearly all the best locations for free from shore.
 And if you are interested in renting a kayak there are a couple of great areas easily paddled to that are in fairly protected water.
 And no matter what the wind direction, you can always find some place calm to snorkel.